 Should you get hormone replacement therapy (HRT) after surgical menopause?
 The answer used to be very simple -- yes.
 Until the early 2000s, hormone therapy was routinely recommended not just for women who had their ovaries surgically removed, but for any woman entering menopause.

-But things have changed in recent years, as the risks of estrogen therapy have grabbed headlines and its benefits thrown into question. many women undergoing surgical menopause, doctors still recommend hormone therapy.
+But things have changed in recent years as the risks of estrogen therapy have grabbed headlines and its benefits have been thrown into question.
+For many women undergoing surgical menopause, doctors still recommend hormone therapy.
 But finding a simple right answer isn't so easy anymore.

 By Keith Ablow, M.D.It’s high time to figure out what’s making you perpetually behind.
 Here,

 strategies to help you get out of the lateness rut.

 Some years ago when I was chief resident in psychiatry at the New England

 Medical Center, I decided it was finally time to enter therapy myself.
 I was

 dating the woman who would later become my wife and I wanted to explore why I

 So I booked an appointment with a noted psychiatrist, about 10 miles from my

 home, and left...